VeryCrazyDog/task-scheduler-collection/README.md

-# task-schedulers
+# task-scheduler-collection
-A collection of different task schedulers.
+A collection of different types of task scheduler.

 ## Available schedulers